Home

 Zachary Harris 5/6/2003

-This book has been a journey in itself, in the writing of it, the production of it, and the selling of it.
-Along the way, I have made mistakes that any independent writer who also self-published their work would make.
+The book was a journey in itself, in the writing of it, the production of it, and the selling of it.
+Along the way, I made mistakes that any independent writer who also self-published their work would make.
 I have also come into contact with a number of people promising things that never materialized (capital investment, corporate shell, book deal... ha!)
 But through it all, I held [and continue to hold] steadfast in the whole process.
 (Etta says it's like everything is ready to break [for me] and when it does, it will be miraculous and fantastic).

 I tell you at this time I can think back and remember to a place and time when things were all so simple.
 I was in high school and it was around the 11th grade.
 My best friend Jamal and I used to hit the arcade at 39th & Walnut (which is now a Kinko's) and then go over to the ice cream place over on Locust Street where Bocci's and Urban Outfitters used to be.
 It was all simple then; go to school, hit the arcade, and grab some ice cream with rainbow jimmies while they played Sade on the stereo system.